Moon Living Abroad in Japan, Third Edition, by Ruthy Kanagy

-Paperback, 328 pages, Avalon Travel
+Paperback, Avalon Travel

 Reviewed by Living Abroad Editor Volker Poelzl

 A few years ago Avalon Publishing introduced a new series of books exploring the subject of living abroad.
 The series is rapidly growing with a few new titles being published each year.
 Living Abroad in Japan was part of the first installment of books intended to help expatriates move overseas and adapt to life in a foreign country.
-The new second edition of Living Abroad in Japan has a slightly different format, including an introduction in full color, but the essential material and style remain unchanged.
+The new third edition of Living Abroad in Japan has a slightly different format, including an introduction in full color, but the essential material and style remain unchanged.

 Moving to another country is a complex process, and expatriates need to quickly learn about many issues and have vital information readily available.
 Living Abroad in Japan does just that.
 The material is presented in an easily readable format and covers all the important aspects of daily life in Japan.
 In addition to providing in-depth information about the practical aspects of moving to Japan, the book also introduces readers to Japanese customs and etiquette, social values, religion, and the arts.